phuong-nguyen-ngoc/Tree-vs.-Hashing/README.md

 # Tree-vs.-Hashing
-This project focus on the application of Hashmap and compares it with other data structure
+This project focuses on the application of Hashmap to process and store data.
+It also compares computational efficiency of Hashmap and other data structures